Spooky-Stories-App/spooky-stories-app/PRIVACY_POLICY.md

 ## Children’s privacy

 The game is a **light spooky storytelling party game** (not graphic violence).
 It is **not** directed at collecting information from children.
 We do not knowingly ask children for personal information.
-If you believe we have inadvertently collected such information, contact us via the GitHub repository above.
+If you believe we have inadvertently collected such information, contact us at the email address above.

 ---